yukito-n/bpo_data_entry/README.md

 ```

 The API will be available at `http://localhost:8000` and the interactive docs can be accessed at `/docs`.
 For a simple built-in interface, open `http://localhost:8000/ui` after starting the server.
+The page now includes a responsive layout similar to SaaS tools like **kintone**.

 A default administrator account is created automatically with username `admin` and password `admin123`.
 Use these credentials to log in and create additional users.